 Today the Big Beers Festival has become an intense three day weekend of three craft beer dining experiences, thirteen educational seminars, the Welcome Reception, our Big Beers Homebrew Competition Judging, and the original Commercial Tasting (a lot bigger) wrapping it all up on Saturday evening.
 We attribute the growth of the event to our brewery participants and supporters, who recruit brewmasters internationally and talk up the event within the industry.
 “See you in Vail” was one of our favorite things to hear.

 After 16 years in beautiful Vail, Colorado, the Big Beers Festival relocated to Breckenridge in 2017.
 We are pleased to work with the teams at Beaver Run Resort, the Breckenridge Tourism Office, the restaurants, the Arts District, and all of the folks who are so excited to have Big Beers in Summit County going forward.
 There’s no question that Breckenridge is immersed in craft beer culture, with Breckenridge Brewery and Broken Compass in town and so many excellent breweries in Summit Country nearby.

 We are creating a new era of Big Beers….”Big Beers Breckenridge!”

 The Big Beers Educational Foundation was created as a Colorado nonprofit 501(c)(6) in May of 2016 by Laura and Bill in order to continue the Big Beers Festival in the state of Colorado.
 Laura & Bill are the founding members of the Board of Directors, and will continue to develop and grow the Big Beers Educational Foundation going forward.
 If interested, non-profit financial records are available upon request.

-Originally from the small town of Columbia Station, Ohio, both Bill & Laura have lived in the Vail Valley for more than 25 years.
+Originally from the small town of Columbia Station, Ohio, both Bill and Laura have lived in the Vail Valley for more than 25 years.
 Bill and his wife, Barb, have two wonderful daughters and two enormous dogs.
 Laura has recently created Customized Craft Beer Programs, a consulting business for breweries, craft beer programs, and craft beer events.